MarcoLizza/mode13h.dev/_posts/2019-09-09-tofu-engine-4.md

 * scripting callback timer,
 * priority-controlled colored console logging.

 Next in the list animations, stencil-drawing, and gaming-controller support need to be implemented.

+## Moving to Lua

 In the meanwhile, I'll consider if it's worth switching from **Wren** to some other more common language (Lua or JavaScript).
 For the moment I don't need any script-level debugging but as the projects grow in size it will soon become a major requirement.
 Also, better IDE integration and support would be definitely a plus.

 ## RICS or CISC?